openvinotoolkit/model_server/example_k8s/README.md

 OpenVINO Model server can be quite easily deployed in Kubernetes which can let scale the inference service horizontally and ensures high availability.

-Below is described a simple example which is using NFS as the storage for the models.
+Below are described simple examples which are using NFS and GCS (Google Cloud Storage) as the storage for the models.

 ## NFS server deployment